jar-o/asciipy/ANSWERS.md

 **Gunicorn** recommends running behind a proxy server such as **Nginx**.
 If we were to deploy using a proxy configuration, I'd move the HTTP Compression into the proxy.
 With **Nginx** this is a just a [configuration option](https://www.nginx.com/resources/admin-guide/compression-and-decompression/), which is convenient.

 #### Horizontal scale
 This service would scale pretty easily by just adding nodes.
-Even the current implementation could scale this way, without changes.
+Even my current implementation here could scale this way, without changes.
 (Non-optimally, to be sure.)

 ### 3. How would your design change if you needed to store the uploaded images?

 My implementation stores the binary image to disk temporarily before passing it to the ASCII generator function, which expects a file path.
-After conversion, we delete the source image, and cache the ASCII art version.
+After conversion, we delete the source image and cache the ASCII art version.

 Ostensibly, we'd change this final delete step and use a storage service to save the binary image.
-My initial instinct would be to use Amazon's **S3**, or an equivalent.
+My initial instinct would be to use Amazon's **S3** (or some equivalent).

 We are already generating a unique(ish)* identifier for every uploaded file per the cache, so we could easily use that when storing to the central service.

-_*We'd have to maybe take some steps to better ensure uniqueness for the identifier in this scenario, since the potential for collisions would be higher._
+_*We'd have to maybe take some steps to better ensure uniqueness for the identifier in this scenario, since the potential for collisions would be higher.
+I don't feel like the steps I've taken so far would be quite good enough._